Ship live translations

 API Keys Management

-Retrieve status of all configured API keys (elevenlabs, anthropic, deepl, libretranslate, google).
+Retrieve status of all configured API keys (elevenlabs, anthropic, deepl, libretranslate, google, youtube).

 Voice Management

-Get the list of voice IDs allowed for users (null → all voices allowed).
+Get the list of voice IDs allowed for viewers to select from.

-Set the whitelist of voice IDs available to users; broadcasts to all connected clients.
+Update the list of allowed voice IDs and broadcast to all connected clients.

 TTS & STT Settings